 In addition, with a shortage of certain qualified healthcare professionals in many areas of the United States, competition for these professionals remains intense.
 Our ability to recruit and retain healthcare professionals depends on our ability to, among other things, offer assignments that are attractive to healthcare professionals and offer them competitive wages and benefits or payments, as applicable.
 Our competitors might increase hourly wages or the value of benefits to induce healthcare professionals to take assignments with them.
-If we do not raise wages or increase the value of benefits in response to such increases by our competitors' increases, our customers and our margins could decline.
+If we do not raise wages or increase the value of benefits in response to such increases by our competitors, we could face difficulties attracting and retaining qualified healthcare professionals.
+If we raise wages or increase benefits in response to our competitors' increases, our customers and our margins could decline.
 At this time, we still do not have enough nurses, allied professionals and physicians to meet all of our customers' demands for these staffing services.
 This shortage of healthcare professionals generally and the competition for their services may limit our ability to increase the number of healthcare professionals that we successfully recruit, decreasing our ability to grow our business.